Umayyad Mosque: Great Mosque of Damascus

 ADVERTISEMENT

-The Great Mosque of Damascus (the Umayyad Mosque) is the first monumental architectural work in Islamic history; it is the oldest stone mosque that is still standing.
-The building served as a central rallying point after Mecca to unite Muslims in their faith and conquer to rule the surrounding areas under the Umayyad Caliphate.
+The Great Mosque of Damascus (the Umayyad Mosque) is the first monumental architectural work in Islamic history and the oldest stone mosque still standing.
+The building served, after Mecca, as a central rallying point to unite Muslims in their faith and to consolidate Umayyad rule over the surrounding regions.

 Show key points